emilosman/rssboat/README.md

 ## Todo
 - [ ] "Latest" should be displayed in feed item description when present
 - [ ] "r" should refresh a single feed
+- [ ] Unread items should have different color
+- [ ] Toggle read state on item open
+- [ ] "a" should toggle read state manually
 - [ ] Feed items should have a view that displays content
 - [ ] feeds.yaml should not be relative path
 - [ ] State should be stored in JSON